-‘Sound as Being’ promotes artists and composers by organising concerts in unique architectural spaces in the North West of England.
+‘Sound as Being’ promoting emerging sound artists and composers through concerts in unique architectural spaces in the North West of England.

 Sound as Being in partnership with Manchester Histories and the NOVARS Research Centre present Peterloo in Sound 2019 a multi-channel sound piece to commemorate the 200 year anniversary of the Peterloo massacre.

 Venue: Reading Room, Manchester Central Library, Manchester UK.

 Time: 15.00 – 16.00

 Thanks to Prof. Ricardo Climent, Prof. David Berezan and Jon Tipler (Music Technician) from the NOVARS Research Centre the University of Manchester for supporting the project.